suabochica/suabochica-blog/README.md

 From these folder structure, below I list the relevant ones:

-- `content/images`: folder with all the local images
 - `content/post`: folder with all posts.
 They should be in markdown
 - `src/`: folder with in progress posts.
 They write in ~.org~ and should exported to markdown
 - `themes/m10c`: folder with the hugo themes for the blog.